jkillingsworth/jkillingsworth.com/_posts/2021-09-14-higher-order-polynomial-approximation.md

 title: Higher Order Polynomial Approximation
 ---

 This is an extension of one of my earlier posts on [polynomial approximations]({% post_url 2021-05-31-approximations-with-polynomials %}).
-Previously, I demonstrated how to find approximate solutions to the weighted coin toss problem using first, second, and third order polynomials to describe the weights of the biased coins.
+Previously, I showed how to find approximate solutions to the weighted coin toss problem using first, second, and third order polynomials to describe the weights of the biased coins.
 In this post, I demonstrate a generalized method for applying this technique using higher order polynomials.

 <!--excerpt-->